-DRAR SIR-My secret for taming Vi cious Horses is gentleness and patience, which removes fear and gives the animal confidence in man.
-Rubbing a horse in head to you, and talking kindly to him will attract his attention.
+DEAR SIR-My secret for taming Vi cious Horses is gentleness and patience. which removes fear and gives the animal confidence in man.
+Rubbing a horse in the face will cause him to present his head to you, and talking kindly to him will attract his attention.
 After having cleared the stable or paddock of every thing (dogs, chickens, etc.) that will tend in any way to frighten the horse, drive him as gently as possible into a corner and approach him by degrees, that he may see that there is no cause for alarm.
-You must now rub his face gently downwards (not across nor "against the grain" of the hair,) and when he becomes reconciled to that, as you will perceive by his eye and countenance, rub his neck and the operation several times till he will permit you to handle his tail freely.
-You may now lead him out, and call upon him constantly, in a steady tone, to you must be very gentle with him.
-For the former you may commence by throwing a rope over the back, and letting it hang loose on both sides, then lead him about, caressing him as above until he becomes satisfied that they will not burt him; then put on the harness, and pull work.

-"come along" (whispering the words, to some horses, is better than to speak loud.) and in about ten minutes or less he will follow you about quite tame and gentle.
-In breaking a horse to harness or saddle
+You must now rub his face gently downmay now lead him out, and call upon him constantly, in a steady tone, to "come along" (whispering the words, to some horses, is better than to speak loud.) and in about ten minutes or less he will follow you about quite tame and gentle.